 - selling clothes to thredUP, which is super easy!
-You box everything up, print a label online and ship it!
+You box everything up, print a label online, and ship it!

 Be sure to join a real “community” with the same goals as you!
 There are tons of Facebook groups to support you and answer your questions!
-Sometimes a fresh pair of eyes on things can shed new light (and hope) to your budget and situation.
+Sometimes a fresh pair of eyes on things can shed new light (and hope) on your budget and situation.

 I hate to say it, but it was probably too complicated.
 Not that you’re not super smart (you totally are).
-But people like to over complicate things, to make their thing seem more “complete” or better.
+But people like to overcomplicate things to make their thing seem more “complete” or better.

 The Fix: Let’s K.I.S.S.?
 No silly, not smooches!
-I want you to Keep It Simple Stupid (I apologize about the “stupid” part, it’s just part of the acronym) 🙂
+I want you to Keep It Simple Stupid (I apologize about the “stupid” part, it’s just part of the acronym).

 Seriously, when you overcomplicate things and have a bunch of unnecessary info, it just ends up taking more time, and there is more room for error.
 Let’s remove the time wasters and the confusing stuff and focus on only what’s needed!

 I have created a free printable document just for you!
 It’s my one-page budget template, along with some helpful budget worksheets for you to really dig deep and strategically plan your money goals!
 You can use all the sheets or just the one-page budget template.
 Click the button below to get it!
-(Remember it’s FREE!)
+(Remember, it’s FREE!)

 Bonus Budgeting Mistake – You don’t celebrate!